istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall canary control plane

-If you decide to rollback to the old control plane, instead of completing the canary upgrade, you can uninstall the canary revision using `istioctl x uninstall --revsion=canary`.
+If you decide to rollback to the old control plane, instead of completing the canary upgrade, you can uninstall the canary revision using `istioctl x uninstall --revision=canary`.

 However, in this case you must first reinstall the gateway(s) for the previous revision manually, because the uninstall command will not automatically revert the previously in-place upgraded ones.